 As with any large city, however, Boston struggles with a less-than-wholesome recreational culture: that of substance abuse.
 Illegal drugs like cocaine, heroin and fentanyl make their way through Boston on a fairly regular basis, and even legal substances like alcohol and prescription opioids are at risk for overuse in any community.

 People who are dealing with addiction may feel pressure to stay quiet about their struggles, lest they get judged by their family members, peers or society at large.
 But it’s important to recognize that addiction is a disease akin to cancer or heart disease.
 It’s something that needs to be addressed and treated effectively in order to be dealt with, and patients who recognize their struggles can easily get treatment to overcome them.
-This guide will familiarize you with the treatment options available in Boston and beyond, which include Boston drug treatment facilities and Boston alcohol treatment facilities.

 Finding Help & Recovery in Boston, MA